 They offer beautiful email templates and simple automation, alongside a free plan for up to 2000 email subscribers.

-Hubspot was broken down in Intercom’s ultimate marketing stack as “As a low-cost (and in some cases free) platform, it’s particularly popular with small businesses who can’t afford the wealth of software options that more mature companies can.” – Source
+Hubspot is described in Intercom’s ultimate marketing stack as “As a low-cost (and in some cases free) platform, it’s particularly popular with small businesses who can’t afford the wealth of software options that more mature companies can.” – Intercom

 Hubspot offers offer a wide variety of plans that give their customers everything from basic email and CRM integrations all the way to enterprise-level marketing automation.